 TPG-Axon Management LP Chief Executive Dinakar Singh and Jonathan Fiorello of Mount Kellett Capital Management LP have written to SandRidge’s board, calling for SandRidge to put itself up for sale, fire Ward and allow major shareholders to appoint new directors.

 SandRidge’s stock price should be as much as $20 a share; it’s been driven down by poor management and a lack of board oversight, the investors said in their letters.
 Mount Kellett’s Fiorello said the company should delay a plan to sell its acreage in the Permian Basin until a new board is appointed.

 Ward, who founded SandRidge in 2006, was paid $25.3 million in salary, bonus, stock awards and other compensation in 2011.

-Ward has defended SandRidge’s strategy, including the Permian Basin (PBT) auction.
+Ward has defended SandRidge’s strategy, including the Permian Basin (PBT:US) auction.
 Selling the reserves will allow SandRidge to concentrate on the Mississippian formation in Oklahoma and Kansas, where rates of return are higher, Ward said at an industry conference Nov.
 14.

 Analysts have said the Mississippian is worth less because it produces more natural gas than the company’s Permian fields.

 Singh’s TPG-Axon owns 6.2 percent of SandRidge and Mount Kellett owns 4.5 percent.
 Watsa increased his stake to 10.4 percent, according to a Nov.
 16 filing.